accessibility-exchange/co-design/src/steps/organization-shares-progess-updates.md

 * Involve them or hire them to help implement changes from within

+### Consultants should be able to see:

+* What has been done by organizations after receiving feedback
+* How feedback has impacted their different services
+* What feedback has not been turned into action yet and why
+* What feedback has not been considered and why

 ### Data tracking

 * How much of the feedback the organization has taken and implemented
 * Have a way of tracking how much impact we are having